How Much Do Mini Excavators Cost in 2023?

 Expect to pay around $15,200 to $30,200 for a used New Holland mini excavator.
 You may be able to find some cheaper than that, though, if you’re willing to consider older models.

-How Much Does a Mini Excavator Cost?
+How to Calculate the Cost of a Mini Excavator

 Fees to Avoid When Buying a Mini Excavator